NOC-MSM/NAARC/docs.md

 Started converting other files but lraving out momentum bit for now: diahth.F90.
-Done diapea.F90 not in v5 so copied from v4.2.2.
+Done diapea.F90 not in v5 src so copied from v4.2.2.
 Done diawri.F90.
 Done nemogcm.F90.
 Done sbcrnf.F90.
 Done